The Element API

 the checked state of the list

-to render a series of unchecked boxes (i.e.,- [ ]
+• set to False to render a series of unchecked boxes (i.e., - [ ])

-to render a series of checked boxes (i.e.,- [x]
+• set to True to render a series of checked boxes (i.e., - [x])

 Ordered lists use numbers for each list item: